THIS IS THE WORK OF GOD

 Therefore, they chorused, “This is truly the Prophet who is to come into the world.”
 (John 6:14 NKJV).

 Based upon their strong but wrong conviction and revelation of who Jesus Christ was, they rose to make Him their King forcefully.
 But when the Lord Jesus perceived that they were about to come and take Him by force to make Him their king, He departed from them to the mountain by Himself alone (John 6:15).

 What a great example of humility to follow!

-Sadly, many great but unwary and gullible servants of God today have fallen into the “worship traps” and have become totally distracted from pursuing and fulfilling their God-given assignment or mission in life.
+Sadly, many great but unwary and gullible servants of God today have fallen into the “worship traps” and have become distracted from pursuing and fulfilling their God-given assignment or mission in life.

-Although the Lord Jesus fled from the religious folks, who were seeking to forcefully enthrone Him as their King for their selfish motives and gains (for continuous supply of miraculous but perishable food), yet they sought everywhere for Jesus until they eventually found Him on the other side of the sea at Capernaum.
+Although the Lord Jesus fled from the religious folks, who were seeking to forcefully enthrone Him as their King for their selfish motives and gains (for a continuous supply of miraculous but perishable food), yet they sought everywhere for Jesus until they eventually found Him on the other side of the sea at Capernaum.

 22 On the following day, when the people who were standing on the other side of the sea saw that there was no other boat there, except that one which His disciples had entered, and that Jesus had not entered the boat with His disciples, but His disciples had gone away alone-